 Planting trees means more oxygen production.
 Trees are nature’s oxygen generators.
 Not only that, but they also contribute towards air cleaning by consuming most of the harmful gases.

 Planting a tree does not take much time, effort, and money.
 It is also a healthy activity that keeps your blood flowing.
-Most importantly, it will be a gift for your coming generations.
+Most importantly, it will be a gift for the coming generations.

 Conclusion: Essay on Environmental Pollution

 Environmental pollution is the child of human development and progress.
 The urge for progress made humans careless, thus resulting in a natural curse called environmental pollution.